mitchcallahan/document-editing-program/README.md

 # document-editing-program
-a Simple Ruby on Rails Document Editing program, more focussed on functionality to learn Ruby rather than front end.
+a Simple Ruby on Rails Document Editing program, more focussed on functionality to learn and understand beginner Ruby on Rails rather than the front end design.

 ## Dev
 - using Rails version 7.0.5